The Best Exercises for Pectus Excavatum

 3. Forward posture restored to normal.

-We will start firstly with the core muscles.
+We will start with the core muscles.

 99% of people get this step wrong when trying to fix a pot belly